 Vedas are considered the earliest Indo-Aryan literary scriptures.
 They are the holiest and most sacred Hindu texts.
 The four Vedas are known as Apaurusheya, which means not composed or written by mortals.
 Vedas, all across the globe in the literary world, have a high regard and enjoy a unique position.
 The Vedas were compiled by rishi-munis or sages based on knowledge of intuition, hence called Shrutis: directly heard by intuitions.

-Vedas are written in Sanskrit language and are the Holy Scriptures of Sanatana Dharma or Hinduism.
+Vedas are written in the Sanskrit language and are the Holy Scriptures of Sanatana Dharma or Hinduism.
 Vedas’ teachings and knowledge are not limited to religious or spiritual beliefs but encompass various other fields that guide and surround a human being’s life.
 From health to medical science, religion, and spirituality, Vedas explores and talks about much more than one can comprehend, from politics to economics.

 Veda means wisdom, vision, perception, or knowledge.
 The Vedic scripts from birth guide all the rituals and rites of Hinduism till death.
-Vedas’s regulations and laws have been holding the foundational basis of social, domestic, and religious customs of practicing Hindus.
+Vedas’s regulations and laws have been the foundational basis of social, domestic, and religious customs of practicing Hindus.

 Origin of the Vedas

 The Rig Veda is said to be the oldest of the four Vedas.
 It was written somewhere around 1600 BCE.
-This information is based on the historical findings by scholars.
+This information is based on the historical findings of scholars.
 However, as per the astronomical data, Hindus calculate the date of the origin of Vedas depending on the Mahabharatha war and its timing.